NERSC/spack-infrastructure/docs/spack_training.rst

     (spack-pyenv) siddiq90@login34> ls /opt/nvidia/hpc_sdk/Linux_x86_64/21.11/cuda/11.5/lib64/libcudart.so
     /opt/nvidia/hpc_sdk/Linux_x86_64/21.11/cuda/11.5/lib64/libcudart.so

-Let's define our cuda package preference in our spack configuration.
-We will add a spec ``papi +cuda %gcc`` which we will try to install.
+Let's define our CUDA package preference in our Spack configuration.
+To illustrate, we will install ``papi`` with the spec ``papi +cuda %gcc``.
+This indicates that we want PAPI installed with CUDA support using the GCC compiler.
-Please copy the following content in your spack.yaml
+Please copy the following content in your ``spack.yaml``.

 .. code-block:: yaml
    :linenos: